 I’d spent the day in the company of pioneer homeschoolers, those brave and forceful mothers who’d lobbied and fought to have the education laws reformed, the women who read John Holt and Growing Without School and whose children learned and played and discovered and were brilliant.

 Words danced inside my head forming sentences: Children learn all the time not just between the hours of 9 and 3.
 They have a natural love of learning.
 Children don’t need to be bribed to learn.
 They don’t need to be threatened with punishment to learn.
-They cannot help learning when surrounded by a rich environment.
-Life is learning.
 Let children lead.
 Trust your children.
-Help them.
 Listen.
-Respect each other.
-Enjoy.
-Have fun.
-Follow passions.
-Learn together.
-Be a family … So much to think about.
+Let them follow their passions … So much to think about.

 We became unschoolers.
 The months passed swiftly.
 Soon it was the end of the year.